DETAILS

 There are 4 aid stations that you pass through a total of 5 times per loop.
 There are 3 on course as well as Crew-ville at the start/finish.
 The furthest distance between aid stations is 6.3mi and the shortest stretch is 2.1mi.

 Drop bag service is provided at ALL 4 aid stations.
-Drop bags must be labeled with bib # and either a K or M for race distance (ex. #35M or #116K) as well as the name of the aid station and dropped off at Thursday night packet pickup or at the designated area at the race start (Friday) no later than 7:15AM.
+Drop bags must be labeled with your bib# as well as the name of the aid station and checked in at the designated area at the race start (Friday) no later than 7:30AM.
+Unlabeled or mislabeled drop bags will NOT be accepted and will NOT be transported out on the course.
 We don’t want to set any drop bag size restrictions so please just use common sense and keep them reasonably sized and in sturdy materials.

 WEATHER